amitlevy/BFGPT/README.md

 '''
 (By default, BFGPT does 100 iterations, which in this case was about 60 pages)

-If I get GPT-4 access, I'll see if it can boost it as well, for instance on the variant of the River Crossing Riddle that it currently can't solve, with a book on problem solving as the inspiration text.
+If I had GPT-4 access, I'd check if it can boost it as well, for instance on the variant of the River Crossing Riddle that it currently can't solve, with a book on problem solving as the inspiration text.
+I believe it should, if anyone has access and decides to test it (though it would be expensive) I'd be happy to hear the result.

 This project is currently a Work in Progress.